apache/incubator-gluten/README.md

 If you prefer to build from the source code on your hand, please follow the steps in [Installation Guide](./docs/GazelleJni.md) to set up your environment.

+### Notes for Building Gazelle-Jni with Velox

-After that, if you would like to build Gazelle-Jni with **Velox** caculation, please checkout to branch [velox_dev](https://github.com/oap-project/gazelle-jni/tree/velox_dev) and follow the steps in [Build with Velox](./docs/Velox.md) to install the needed libraries, compile Velox and try out the TPC-H Q6 test.
+After Gazelle-Jni being successfully deployed in your environment, if you would like to build Gazelle-Jni with **Velox** computing, please checkout to branch [velox_dev](https://github.com/oap-project/gazelle-jni/tree/velox_dev) and follow the steps in [Build with Velox](./docs/Velox.md) to install the needed libraries, compile Velox and try out the TPC-H Q6 test.

 # Contact